ZichenFrankFu/Backside_of_the_Moon/README.md

 *Terrains*

-The 3rd scene is based on a terrain.
+We added a natural scenary based on a terrain to the blackhole scene. (room 2)

 *Water*

-There is a lake in the 3rd scene.
+There is a lake in the terrain in room 2.

 <img width="712" alt="Screenshot 2024-11-30 at 15 50 23" src="https://github.com/user-attachments/assets/09d40898-21d5-4c60-ac9d-fb56ec0480c2">